josh-ing/Sp22_ML_Final/README.md

 ### Feature Reduction (PCA)
 Upon analyzing our data, there were some category numbers that did not have an intrinsic relationship with the success of the Kickstarter.
 To first approach our data, we first applied principal componenet analysis (PCA) to reduce our dataset.
 We reduced the dataset to 3 features from a total of 31 features and retained a 94% variance.
-Our new labeled categories and features can be found in the legend.txt file.
+Our new labeled categories and features can be found in the Category to Number Legend txt file.

 ![image](dimension_reduce.png)

 The different groups of datapoints on the scatterplot represent the different grouping of similar features.
 There is difficulty distinguishing between different category numbers as well as USD for each goal, so there is not a clear trend for our reduced data.